 - New Orleans

-Grady Hurley is a partner in and leader of the Maritime Litigation and Arbitration Team and co-chair of the Energy, Environmental & Natural Resources Industry Sector.
+Grady Hurley is a partner in and co-leader of the maritime litigation, arbitration & dispute resolution team and co-chair of the Energy, Environmental & Natural Resources Industry Team.
 Since 1979, he has focused on maritime, oilfield, and energy litigation.

 Grady has broad-ranging dispute resolution and transactional experience at the intersection of energy and maritime law, including in areas such as offshore energy exploration, production, and distribution, where a range of complex legal, regulatory, and business issues collide.
 He regularly counsels clients on matters involving cargo, collision, allision, product liability, toxic tort, insurance, indemnity, death, personal injury, property damage, lease cancellation, right-of-way disputes, explosions, and multi-party complex and commercial litigation in state and federal courts.
 An industry thought leader, Grady is deeply involved in emerging issues such as autonomous shipping, cybersecurity, and other challenges and opportunities facing industry participants.